TEALSK12/apcsa-public/Unit8/Lesson-802.md

 - When the recursive call is made, mistakenly thinking the same parameter is being used instead of a distinct copy for the recursive call.

-- The only time the base case is called is if the initially call is the base case.
+- The only time the base case is called is if the initial call is the base case.

 Video